About

 MISSION STATEMENT

-The mission of the Museum is to create and maintain space that preserves and perpetuates the legacies made by African American baseball players as they pursued their rightful place in the realm of sports despite social barriers.
-And to highlight their contributions to Major League Baseball as it is today.
+The mission of the Hubert V. Simmons Museum of Negro Leagues Baseball is to create, highlight, enhance interest, and maintain space that preserves and perpetuates the legacies made by African American baseball players as they pursued their rightful place in the realm of sports despite social barriers.

 VISION STATEMENT

-To educate the population-at-large of the richness of African American History through examples set by its Negro League baseball players.
-To instill a sense of self-discipline, high moral standards and appreciation for the sport of baseball for generations to come.
+To educate and enhance the population about the richness of African American History through examples set by its Negro Leagues baseball players.
+To instill a sense of self-discipline, high moral standards, and appreciation for the sport of baseball for generations to come.

 THE SMNLB FOUNDERS